vhda/verilog_systemverilog.vim/README.md

 do so simply execute `:VerilogFollowInstance` within the instance to follow it to its declaration.

+Alternatively, if the cursor is placed over a port of the instance the command `:VerilogFollowPort` can be used to navigate to the module declaration and immediately searching for that port.

-This command can be mapped as following:
+These commands can be mapped as following:

 ```
 nnoremap <leader>u :VerilogFollowInstance<CR>
+nnoremap <leader>U :VerilogFollowPort<CR>
 ```

 ## Installation